 I love my MacBook Pro – I’ve gone for the 13 inch because with the screen resolution I can see everything that I need and still carry it around easily.

-You may; however, wish to consider a bigger screen size if you’re not planning on a nomadic lifestyle, and upgrading RAM and Hard-drive is usually a good bet (I ordered mine from Apple 5 years ago with an upgrade to 16GB of RAM and a 512GB Flash hard-drive and it’s still going as strong as ever!).
+You may; however, wish to consider a bigger screen size if you’re not planning on a nomadic lifestyle, and upgrading RAM and Hard-drive is usually a good bet (I ordered mine from Apple 6 years ago with an upgrade to 16GB of RAM and a 512GB Flash hard-drive and it’s still going as strong as ever!).
+I do, however, hear rumours of the new 14 inch MacBook Pro looming on the horizon… it might be tempting!

 5.2 Blue Snowball iCE Microphone